-Blepharoplasty can relieve the heaviness of excess upper and lower eyelid skin, while giving you a fresher, more youthful appearance
+Blepharoplasty (Eyelid Reduction) can relieve the heaviness of excess upper and lower eyelid skin.

 Blepharoplasty surgery

-Blepharoplasty refers to the surgical removal of excess skin from the upper or lower eyelids.
+Blepharoplasty (Eyelid Reduction) refers to the surgical removal of excess skin from the upper or lower eyelids.

 It is suitable for people who feel that the skin of their eyelids has stretched or sagged with age.
 Some women even have difficulty applying make-up because of their loose upper eyelid skin.
 The excess skin of the upper eyelid can also stretch to the point of obstructing vision or causing chronic tiredness of the forehead and brow region.